hamzaosman7891/Food_Marketing_Analysis_Python/README.md

 Explore the data - Provide insights, define cause and effect.
 Provide a better understanding of the characteristic features of respondents;

-Propose and describe a customer segmentation based on customers behaviors;
+Propose and describe a customer segmentation based on customers behaviours;

 Visualize data and provide written reasoning behind discoveries;
 Research Questions: